 We may enter into derivative transactions with third parties, or sell securities not covered by this prospectus to third parties in privately negotiated transactions.
 If the applicable prospectus supplement indicates, in connection with those derivatives, the third parties may sell securities covered by this prospectus and the applicable prospectus supplement, including short sale transactions.
 If so, the third party may use securities pledged by us or borrowed from us or others to settle those sales or to close out any related open borrowings of stock, and they may use securities received from us in settlement of those derivatives to close out any related open borrowings of stock.
 The third party in these sale transactions will be an underwriter and will be identified in the applicable prospectus supplement or in a post-effective amendment to the registration statement relating to this prospectus.
-In addition, we may otherwise loan or pledge securities to a financial institution or other third party may transfer its economic short position to investors in our securities or in connection with a concurrent offering of other securities.
+In addition, we may otherwise loan or pledge securities to a financial institution or other third party that in turn may sell the securities short using this prospectus.
+The financial institution or other third party may transfer its economic short position to investors in our securities or in connection with a concurrent offering of other securities.

-To the extent required pursuant to Rule 424(b) of the Securities Act, or other applicable rule, we will file a prospectus supplement to describe the terms of any offering of our securities covered by this prospectus.
+We will file a prospectus supplement to describe the terms of any offering of our securities covered by this prospectus.
 The prospectus supplement will disclose:

-- the terms of the offer; - the names of any underwriters, including any managing underwriters, as well as any dealers or agents; - the purchase price of the securities from us; - the net proceeds to us from the sale of the securities; - any delayed delivery arrangements; - any underwriting discounts, commissions or other items constituting underwriters' compensation and any commissions paid to agents; - any initial public offering price; and - other facts material to the transaction.
+- the terms of the offer; - the names of any underwriters, including any managing underwriters, as well as any dealers or agents; - the purchase price of the securities from us; - the net proceeds to us from the sale of the securities; - · any delayed delivery arrangements;

+- · any underwriting discounts, commissions or other items constituting underwriters' compensation, and any commissions paid to agents;

+- any initial public offering price; and

+- · other facts material to the transaction.

-We will bear substantially all of the costs, expenses and fees in connection with the registration of our securities under this prospectus.
-The underwriters, dealers and agents may engage in transactions with us, or perform services for us, in the ordinary course of business.
+We will bear substantially all of the costs, expenses, and fees in connection with the registration of our securities under this prospectus.
+The underwriters, dealers, and agents may engage in transactions with us, or perform services for us, in the ordinary course of business.